Ceren-Canbaz/todo_riverpod/README.md

-# todo_riverpod
+# no-tomorrow-app

-A new Flutter project.
+ A todo application developed with Flutter.

 ## Getting Started